jasongraham/oldblog/_posts/2011-1-10-email_with_mutt_offlineimap_imapfilter_msmtp_archivemail.markdown

 layout: post
 title: Quick and simple email management with mutt, offlineimap, imapfilter, msmtp, and archivemail
 time: '15:30'
+update: '2011-16-1'
-tags: [email, howto, Linux, mutt, offlineimap, imapfilter, msmtp, archivemail]
+tags: [email, howto, Linux, mutt, offlineimap, imapfilter, msmtp, archivemail, gnome-keyring]
 ---

 After using [Gmail][] for many years, about a year ago my academic advisor introduced me to [mutt][].
 I've been using it as my mail reader ever since, in combination with [offlineimap][], [imapfilter][], [msmtp][], and most recently [archivemail][].
 The setup is highly customizable, incredibly fast, and since the configuration is completely in text files, I can quickly make and keep track of changes across my multiple computers with [git][].